-Any notice of optional redemption of the Bonds may state that it is conditioned upon there being available an amount of money sufficient to pay the redemption price, and any conditional notice so given may be rescinded at any time before the payment of the redemption price if any such condition so specified is not satisfied.
-If a redemption does not occur after a conditional notice is given due to an insufficient amount of funds on deposit by the Treasury Board, the corresponding notice of redemption shall be deemed to be revoked.
+Any notice of optional redemption of the Series 2009 D Bonds may state that it is conditioned upon there being available an amount of money sufficient to pay the Redemption Price, consisting of par plus interest accrued and unpaid to the redemption date, and any conditional notice so given may be rescinded at any time before the payment of the Redemption Price if any such condition so specified is not satisfied.
+If a redemption does not occur after a conditional notice is given due to an insufficient amount of funds on deposit by the State Treasurer, the corresponding notice of redemption shall be deemed to be revoked.

-If the Treasury Board gives an unconditional notice of redemption, then on the redemption date the Bonds called for redemption will become due and payable.
-If the Treasury Board gives a conditional notice of redemption, money to pay the redemption price of the affected Bonds shall have been set aside in escrow with the State Treasurer or a depositary (either, a "depositary") for the purpose of paying such Bonds, then on the redemption date the Bonds will become due and payable.
-In either case, if on the redemption date the Treasury Board holds money to pay the Bonds called for redemption, thereafter, no interest will accrue on those Bonds, and a bondholder's right will be to receive payment of the redemption price upon surrender of those Bonds.
+If the Authority gives an unconditional notice of redemption, then on the redemption date the Series 2009 D Bonds called for redemption will become due and payable.
+If the Authority gives a conditional notice of redemption, money to pay the Redemption Price of the affected Series 2009 D Bonds shall have been set aside in escrow with the State Treasurer or other Depository for the purpose of paying such Series 2009 D Bonds, then on the redemption date the Series 2009 D Bonds will become due and payable.
+In either case, if on the redemption date the State Treasurer holds money to pay the Series 2009 D Bonds called for redemption, thereafter, no interest will accrue on those Series 2009 D Bonds, and a Bondholder's right will be to receive payment of the Redemption Price upon surrender of those Series 2009 D Bonds.